datajerk/ctf-write-ups/faustctf2020/cartography/README.md

 However, flags were still stolen.

-In the ~30 min I had the `strace` front-ending this service almost 6000 PID files were created.
-We were getting pounded.
+In the ~30 min I had the `strace` front-ending this service 5628 PID files were created; we were getting pounded (but managed to kill 2487 shells, not every PID was a shell).
 However, only 22 of the PIDs managed to get flags and used one of the following:

 ```
 execve("/usr/bin/strings", ["strings", "a54226d09ecb764feddf6df96a073bf9", "e655707a790f68faaaf769d65794a466", "00000000000000000000000000000000", "7c957eba39eb18d2a98b19552b1b66ac", "3818b68cd6d14ec622185e7cbe42acb4", "7ea93ad7510e629aa8e91f312b997387", "6d45d9eadb1bd3dfd1bedf0b2c68e969", "5b409e8d7028435b72912fa9e66f78aa", "2140e6ddd81d878f923e9d5507c877c5", "8fca86911b94382bd65cafd8648b5f7f"], 0x7fff4b292100 /* 12 vars */) = 0